LaskaKit/Testcode_examples/Displays/E-Paper/7-50/GDEY075T7/Readme.md

-### For library GxEPD2 need to koment power setting, owervise picture can be shady
+###  For the GxEPD2 library, the power setting section should be commented out — otherwise the image may appear distorted or faded.
 <code>
 // same POWER SETTING as from OTP
 _writeCommand(0x01); // POWER SETTING